shorn/zinc/readme.md

 * the direct login implementation leaks the unique-ID that providers use to identify a user - e.g. if you login and go to the user list, you can find out my Github and Google unique id
-  * I don't know what the threat model is for this, seems innocuous to me, but it's worth pointing out
+  * I don't know what the threat vector for this would be, seems innocuous to me, but it's worth pointing out
 * the backend authentication and authorization code needs lots more logic (and testing) of checking and verifying claims, scopes, etc.
   * needs to test algorithm stuff